lukaskaplan/powermeter/README.md

   - Description: Path to powermeter config file

 # Option 3) How to run Influx and Grafana
-In this case we want to run dc_powermeter as a service, see section "How to install it as a service" above.
+In this case we want to run powermeter as a service, see section "How to install it as a service" above.

 You will need running docker environment